Opinion

 Performance marketing produced a generation of brands optimized for measurable spend.
 The next generation is being built on more patient logic.

-The current moment is one in which a generation of brand-builders is making decisions that will determine the operational economics of their categories for years.
-The brands that take the long game seriously now will be in a different competitive position five years from now than the brands that continue to optimize primarily for the measurable categories.
-The choice is rarely framed in those terms.
-It is, however, the actual choice.
+Right now, brand-builders are making decisions that will set the operational economics of their categories for years to come.
+The brands that take the long game seriously today will find themselves in a different competitive position five years down the line compared to those still optimizing mainly for measurable categories.
+This choice isn't always framed as such, but it is indeed the actual decision being made.

 The daily digest